sachinumrao/scrapy_project/README.md

 # scrapy_project
-Using scrapy to scrape web data
+Using gazpacho to scrape web data